 Job Aspirin was an Internet company.
 It built a SaaS Internet Application for job search.

-The company needed a highly productive and collaborative environment, yet its employees, investors, and developers were working across the globe.
+Job Aspirin needed a highly productive and collaborative environment, yet its employees, investors, and developers worked worldwide.
 It needed a cost-effective lean management solution.

 After exploring options and researching cloud-based service offerings, the decision was made to create a virtual business without a headquarters.
 Employees, developers, and investors would work out of home offices, Internet cafes, or places where public WiFi was available.